markpmlim/sdfDemos/Readme.md

 Snail:

 A shader written by Inigo Quilez.

-If this demo encounters the following error message when executing its kernel function, then the programmer should try to use a pair of vertex-fragment functions.
+The original shader code was ported to Metal by writing a pair of vertex-fragment functions.

-Execution of the command buffer was aborted due to an error during execution.
-Invalid Resource (IOAF code 9)

-A kernel function ("compute shader" in OpenGL jargon) will process a number of pixels (specified by the programmer) in parallel whereas a fragment function will process one pixel at a time.
-As such pixel shaders have a highly restricted parallel programming model in which each fragment is computed completely independently of every other fragment.
-Resources can not be shared between each invocation of the fragment shader function.